 Make Sure You Pay on Time

 Use a reputable CPA and follow his or her advice.
 While it's never a bad idea to do research and be well-informed on your own—especially as a self-employed person—your accountant can help you save money by knowing certain deductions and rules that you may not be aware of yourself.
-For example, you may be able to deduct your retirement contributions, your health costs and many of your business expenses.
-This is an important part of making the most of your money.

-Don't Forget About State and City Taxes
+Consider State and City Taxes

-Many people do not remember to pay their quarterly taxes for their state.
+Don't forget about state quarterly.
 Your accountant will help you determine the amount you need to pay since the state income tax rate varies from state to state.